Food Poisoning and the Law

 Other legal theories of product liability include negligence and breach of warranty.
-For example, the restaurant could be liable for negligence if it didn’t provide a safe environment with safe food.
-In a breach of warranty case, there is usually the notion that a product will meet the expectation’s of an ordinary buyer.
-Clearly, an ordinary buyer would not expect his food to be contaminated and may then have a legal claim.
+For example, the restaurant could be liable for negligence if it didn't act reasonably to provide a safe environment with safe food.
+In a breach of warranty case, there is usually the notion that a product will meet the expectations of an ordinary buyer.
+Clearly, an ordinary buyer would not expect their food to be contaminated, so if it is, then they may have a legal claim.

 - Checklist: Information and Documents to Collect for Your Lawyer After an Injury